 More Shells We Find While Boating

 A lot of shells I feature on this blog come from our boating and fishing trips which take us away from typical beaches and into the backwater of the Intracoastal Waterway.
-That is where I find awesome gastropods like the Florida horse conch, lightning whelk, sharks eye, pear whelk, and tulip shells.
+That is where I find beauties like the Florida horse conch, lightning whelk, sharks eye, pear whelk, and tulip shells.
 I enjoy sharing those photos because many people never get out to those places.